erussell/hstore-field/README.rst

 of PostgreSQL into Django, assuming one is using Django 1.3-1.5, PostgreSQL 9.0+, and Psycopg 2.3+.

-hstore-field is not compatible with Django 1.6 and above, because the latest ORM refactor `removed the ability to create custom Q-like objects`_.
-I'm currently seeking a work-around.
+**hstore-field is not compatible with Django 1.6 or later**, because the latest ORM refactor `removed the ability to create custom Q-like objects`_.
+Unless support for custom Q-like objects is restored to the Django ORM, hstore-field will have to become unsupported.
+If you need support for Django 1.6 or above, I recommend you switch to `djangonauts/django-hstore`_.

-hstore-field draws some inspiration from `jordanm/django-hstore`_ and `niwibe/django-orm-extensions`_, but it uses a completely different mechanism for extending Django, which has the following advantages:
+hstore-field draws some inspiration from `jordanm/django-hstore`_ and niwibe/django-orm-extensions, but it uses a completely different mechanism for extending Django, which has the following advantages:

 1. Does not require a custom database backend (at the cost of not